p4lang/p4app-switchML/docs/README.md

 ## Building the documentation

-To build the documentation you need two commands (Assuming you have already cloned the repository):
+To build the documentation you need three steps (Assuming you have already cloned the repository):

 First, install the python requirements using this command (Assuming you are inside the docs directory):

     pip install -r requirements.txt

+Second, install doxygen (For Ubuntu)

+    sudo apt install doxygen

-Second, run the docs makefile with the html target
+Third, run the docs makefile with the html target

     make html